svhulse/gfg-model/README.md

 utilities.py contains helper functions, mostly used to unpack and analyse the output from gen_raster.
 It also contains the code needed to calculate the transitivity slope for a particular equilibrium.

-The parameters used for each raster scenario are stored in rasters.json, the possible scenarios are
+### The parameters used for each raster scenario are stored in rasters.json, the given scenarios are described below:

 nocov_gs: No coevolution, fixed intermediate recombination, varied costs of general and specific resistance